mickymacirl/CI-P2-Quiz-RS/README.md

 ### NavBar

+- The navbar of the website is responsive on all devices, which changes positon based on the width of the browser on a device.

 ![Header Readme](./assets/readme/headerrm.jpg)

 ### Footer

+- The footer of the website is responsive on all devices, which changes postion based on the width of the browser on a device.

 ![Header Readme](./assets/readme/headerrm.jpg)
 ### Index Page

+- The index page displays the quiz's landing page and has a text field to accept a username and a submit button.

 ![Header Readme](./assets/readme/headerrm.jpg)
 ### Question Page

-- The Game Page contains the main game board, header, and footer.
+- The Game Page contains the main game board, header, and footer and the about section.

 ![Quiz Question Readme](./assets/readme/placeholder.jpg)